blackberry/OpenNebula-Carina/docs/INSTALL.md

 Manager for an OpenNebula installation.
 It is assumed you have OpenNebula installed and configured and can startup VMs in it.
 Carina can be installed on a bare VM containing only the OS or it can be installed from a VM applicance that pre-installs all the dependencies.
+For additional background on requirements and  Carina architecture see the blog entry at http://blog.opennebula.org/?p=3509.

 This management VM should ideally be created in a management VDC in environments where different services will be running in their own virtual